 My interest is renewed with the timely appearance of the less popular Wagyu Beef D-rump—marinated in Taucu (bean paste) over 2 days, cooked rare, sliced, and stacked.
 This seems to be the week of having all types of beef parts, and here, I am not the least bit disappointed.
 On its own, the tender beef is tasty—juicy and beautifully seasoned.
 But mixing it with the vegetable jus (the colour of diluted coffee) and the aromatic smoked pumpkin puree (yellow, like the sun on a bright afternoon) instantly propels this dish from ten to a thousand.

 The Wild Fish Congee is Chef Lisa's interpretation of the humble congee.
 The 'wild' in the name refers to the catch of the day that changes on the daily, depending on what was caught.
-The fish is bought whole, and, in keeping with the theme of zero waste, is distributed evenly throughout every dish of this dinner.
+The fish is bought whole and is distributed evenly throughout every dish of this dinner.
 I overhear Lisa explaining to a diner how she manages to get the fishy smell out of the broth—the secret is to pan-fry the fish before letting it simmer in water.
 With that, you get a hearty and comforting congee filled with fish chunks that is fresh with a satisfying bite.
 I finish it to the very last drop.

 Dessert is a two-parter affair.
 The first is a clear prelude—a rectangular opaque jelly is infused with fragrant lemongrass and sparsely filled with bits of winter melon.
 Lemon balm and Mexican tarragon suspend effortlessly to the top and lends a mild herbal twist to this crisp and refreshing dessert.